rrrapha/translate_locallang/Documentation/Index.rst

 **Community Documentation**

-This documentation is community documentation for the TYPO3 extension translate_locallang
+This documentation is community documentation for the TYPO3 extension translate_locallang.

 It is maintained as part of this third party extension.